Cold Email for Real Estate Agents: Templates That Convert

 Why this sequence works:

-- Day 5: Provides specific example, reinforces scarcity
+- Day 5: provides a specific example, reinforces scarcity

-- Day 10: Graceful exit, keeps door open
+- Day 10: graceful exit, keeps the door open

 - Connect your email domain (e.g.,

-- Peer mailboxes reply, click links, move from spam to inbox
+- Peer mailboxes reply, click links, and move your mail from spam to the inbox

-- After 3 weeks, domain has established reputation
+- After three weeks, the domain has established reputation — and warmup keeps running underneath

-- Homeowners in target neighborhoods: Pull from county records, real estate data providers
+- Homeowners in target neighborhoods: county records, real estate data providers

-- Expired listings: MLS data (listings that expired in past 90 days)
+- Expired listings: MLS data (listings that expired in the past 90 days)

 - FSBOs: Craigslist, Facebook Marketplace, Zillow FSBO section